 Tired of your old light fixtures?
 Don’t feel like replacing them?
 You don’t have to!
-Paint (and a few other simple products) are your friend here.
+Paint (and a few other simple products) are your friends here.
 And guess what?
 You don’t even have to take them down to update them this way!
 Learn how to paint light fixtures so you can give new life to your lighting, too!

 I’m sharing how to paint light fixtures today….and without having to remove them from the ceiling!